spotinst/terraform-spotinst-ocean-spark/README.md

 1. Use the [AWS `vpc` Terraform Module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) to create a VPC network.
 2. use the [AWS `eks` Terraform Module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) to create an EKS cluster.
 3. Use the [SPOTINST `ocean-aws-k8s` Terraform module](https://registry.terraform.io/modules/spotinst/ocean-aws-k8s/spotinst/latest) to import the EKS cluster into Ocean
-4. Use the [SPOTINST `ocean-controller` Terraform module](https://registry.terraform.io/modules/spotinst/ocean-controller/spotinst/latest) to install the controller deployment into kubernetes
+4. Use the [SPOTINST `kubernetes-controller` Terraform module](https://registry.terraform.io/modules/spotinst/kubernetes-controller/ocean/latest) to install the ocean controller deployment into kubernetes
 5. Use the [SPOTINST `ocean-spark` Terraform module](this module) to import the cluster into Ocean Spark.

 Folder [`examples/from-scratch/`](https://github.com/spotinst/terraform-spotinst-ocean-spark/tree/main/examples/from-scratch) contains a full example.